Skip to main content

 Lying in a hotel room in what felt like a chaotic and malevolent world, I reached out to an old friend: picture books.

-Using the Libby App, which our library system makes available to us, I experimented with different ways to search children’s picture books.
+Using the Libby App, which our awesome library system makes available to us, I experimented with different ways to search children’s picture books.
 Yes, they really have picture books on Libby.
 I was surprised but very grateful.

 Why didn’t I just go to the library and check things out?
 Well, when you are experiencing an onslaught of anxiety at two in the morning, you need a more immediate plan of action.
 And something about paging through story after story - - immersed in colors and images and simple plot lines - - would gradually shift my state of being.
 The wild electrical storm in my brain would subside.